Labour Economics (the official journal of the European Association of Labour Economists)

 Aims and Scope: Labour Economics is devoted to publishing international research on empirical, theoretical and econometric topics that are of particular interest to labour economists.
 In particular, Labour Economics gives due recognition to solid empirical work with a strong economic interpretation.
 From time to time Labour Economics publishes review articles and articles on comparative labour market policies.
 Special issues and special sections of Labour Economics are available for the publication of collections of high quality topical papers or conference papers.

 Journal statistics: The number of submissions continues to increase.
 We now receive around 560 regular and special issue submissions per year.
 The rate of desk rejections is almost 50%, whereas the acceptance rate is between 12 and 13%.
 We aim to make a first decision within 3 months and we reach this goal for 75-80 % of all submissions.
 The impact factor has slightly risen over the past few years, to 1.335 in 2019.
+The CiteScore of 2020 is 2.3.

 Special issues Labour Economics